analysis-tools-dev/website-next/data/blog/bugprove.md

 That is because of one main reason: it is hard to find firmware for devices that you own.
 Most vendors don't provide a download link.
 Instead, they exclusively provide an update mechanism through their app.
-This is not a flaw of Bugprove, but with the wider IoT ecosystem.
+This is not a flaw of BugProve, but with the wider IoT ecosystem.
 It can be a problem if you want to quickly check your devices for security issues.
 Security researchers don't run into this problem, because they already have the firmware image at hand or can extract it from the device or through a proxy for the consumer the app.
 This